 - If approved, pay a nonrefundable $25 registration fee

 As more freelance jobs are created, it is important for gig workers to be aware of what kind of insurance they need.

-Per their website, TaskRabbit does not insure or provide insurance against any losses sustained by users, meaning anyone who uses their platform.
-Instead, they reference what they call The TaskRabbit Happiness Pledge, which states: “Depending on the circumstances of the incident, the Happiness Pledge may be available to assist with property damage, theft, or bodily injury incurred during the performance of a task.”
-On said pledge, they state that they’re not liable for the acts or omissions of users.
+Per their website, TaskRabbit does not provide insurance against any losses the user experiences, meaning anyone who uses their platform.
+Instead, they reference what they call the TaskRabbit Happiness Pledge, which states: “Depending on the circumstances of the incident, the Happiness Pledge may be available to assist with property damage, theft, or bodily injury incurred during the performance of a task.”
+On said pledge, they state that they’re not responsible for a user’s actions.

-- Up $10,000 per occurrence for theft of a user’s property by a Tasker during performance of a task through the TaskRabbit platform.
+- A maximum of $10,000 per occurrence for theft of a user’s property that was committed by a tasker while completing a duty through the platform.

-The TaskRabbit Happiness Pledge does not cover property damage, bodily injury, theft, or other losses or damages arising from or in any way related to a slew of losses that include, but are not limited to, those that arise from:
+The TaskRabbit Happiness Pledge will not compensate for any property damage, bodily injury, theft, or other damages that are related to a slew of losses, which include, but are not limited to:

-- Operation of any motor vehicle, bicycle, aircraft or watercraft by a user.
+- Using any vehicle, bicycle, aircraft, or watercraft by a user.

-- Tasker losses arising from negligence of a Tasker or third party.
+- Tasker losses emerging from negligence of either a tasker or third party.

 It’s important to highlight TaskRabbit Happiness Pledge is not considered as insurance.There is no user or third party that is an insured or third party beneficiary.